wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 When an application calls the [Transact](/docs/session-kit/transact) method on a [Session](/docs/session-kit/session), a series of events is triggered against an implemented `UserInterface` and its methods.

-Listed below are all of the methods this sequence will call in chronological order.
+Listed below are all of the methods this sequence will call in chronological order:

 ##### onTransact